Whimsy Stick

 Shop the Rugged XL

-If your Husky is under 30 lbs (puppies or smaller-built individuals), the Standard model works for the puppy stage.
-But plan to upgrade by 8 to 10 months when the dog hits adult size.
+However, if your Husky is under 30 lbs (puppies or smaller-built individuals), the Standard model works for the puppy stage.
+Plan to upgrade by 8 to 10 months when the dog hits adult size.
 For the full size and breed decision framework, see the complete buying guide.

 Husky in full stride during outdoor exercise, the kind of structured movement the flirt pole routine produces